"The unexamined life is not worth living." — Socrates

 The Philosophy and Religion program offers many opportunities to get involved, acquire real experience, and achieve real success.
 Learn more about our students, alumni, and extracurricular Philosophy & Religion events and groups.

-Making a career out of what you love: Jobs in Philosophy & Religion
+Making a career out of what you love: Jobs in Philosophy and Religion

 Philosophy & Religion prepare you for a wide variety of careers that are fulfilling, engaging, and influential.